philipturner/ue5-nanite-macos/README.md

 > Warning: The text in this section is poorly written, so it may not make sense.

+TODO: Clean up changes to shaders, consolidate change 3 to only describe those changes.

 I got Nanite to activate, but it crashes whenever the Unreal Editor touches it.
 This will require a lot of work to fix.
 Furthermore, Epic made [this commit](https://github.com/EpicGames/UnrealEngine/commit/9b68f6b76686b3fabe1c8513efcf95dd74dea1c3#) which removed support for Nanite on devices without UInt64 image atomics.
 I will need to undo the changes in that commit.

 Another issue: the previous (now removed) 32-bit atomic workaround still performed operations on textures.
 Metal only supports atomics on buffers.
 This is not a big deal, because I can make the lock buffer into a buffer, not a texture.
 I have to know the color texture's width, then give each thread an independent index by multiplying (Y * width + X).